 In planetary imaging, our goal is to record 2-3 minute videos of the planet we wish to image and then use a software to extract still image frames from this video (remember videos are just still images displayed in sequence), scroll through the frames and look for the best-looking image (sharp, clear, with lots of details), and then use the software to look for other images that are similar in quality.
 These frames will be aligned automatically and then combined to form one single image.
 Comparing all other frames one at a time with the best-looking image is called registering, while the process of putting all those similar frames on top of the other, aligning them automatically, and then combining all of them to form one single image is called stacking.

 There are several freeware that can perform registering and stacking, one of which is called RegiStax.
 By registering and stacking images, sharp details are preserved, noise is greatly reduced, and the resulting image looks clean and smooth.
 The software may be downloaded here.
 I strongly suggest that you try to learn how to post-process recorded clips, I guarantee you will be amazed with the results!
-It is not really as hard as it sounds.

 I hope this article provides ample information to help you get started in planetary imaging!
 Should you have any questions, feel free to leave a comment.
 Clear skies!